Choosing suppliers for your business

 Online is the best way to locate suppliers such as manufacturers and wholesalers.
-They may also advertise in the Yellow Pages.
-Attending industry events and exhibitions is another good way to find suppliers and examine their products and services.
-You can also use your networks to find suppliers.
+They may also advertise in business directories, such as True Local, Yellow Pages, Yelp, localsearch etc. Attending industry events and exhibitions is another good way to find suppliers and examine their products and services.

 Key factors for choosing suppliers are outlined below.
 Once you have a list of potential suppliers, ask them for written quotations and, where appropriate, a sample of the items you need.
 You can then compare their services to see which suppliers are the best fit for your business.

 Think about location when choosing suppliers.
 Keeping supply chains local can reduce risks to your business and enhance the sustainability of your business.
 Using local suppliers often brings benefits to businesses, including more flexibility, greater control, less supply chains costs and it’s good for your community.